Move-In Checklist

 Have a question but aren’t sure who to ask?

 The Information Desk staff will be happy to connect you to the right staff person.
-Feel free to stop by the Info Desk or call/email us.
+Feel free to stop by the Info Desk or contact us.

 Understand the Student Conduct Process

-We encourage all residents to review these Community Behavior Standards along with the Student Conduct Process.
+We encourage all residents to review these policies along with the Student Conduct Process.
 Our philosophy for this system places primary emphasis on education and development.
-Rather than being punitive, our ultimate desired outcome is for residents to gain an increased understanding of self and others and a positive change in behavior.
+Rather than being punitive, our desired outcome is for residents to gain an increased understanding of self and others, and to influence a positive change in behavior.

 Just like your building has a physical Information Desk, our Virtual Info Desk will be your main portal to the resources and services available through Housing & Residential Life.